pettod/charuco-corner-detection/README.md

 python image_set_detection_rate.py path/*.jpg another/path/*.jpg
 ```

-It prints information of how many images had at least 1 detected corner and the percentage of detected corners compared to maximum number of corners (which is the number of images multiplied by the number of corners in the ChArUco checkerboard).
+It prints information of how many images had at least 1 detected corner and the percentage of detected corners compared to maximum number of corners (which is the number of images multiplied by the number of corners in the ChArUco calibration board).

 3. ```real_time_corner_detection.py```